 Figure 2: Illustration of the LEM which shows many examples of cylindrical and spherical PVs.
 (National Air and Space Museum, Apollo Lunar Module Cutaway (si.edu))

-The excerpt from NGIS originates from a research paper discussing the need to investigate additively manufacturing PVs because, while the processes are well defined and the production methods are well understood, “a less favorable outcome of this highly refined and highly controlled process is a long manufacturing throughput time and the resulting high cost” (Tam, Wlodarczyk, & Hudak, 2019).
+The excerpt referenced on page 7 from NGIS originates from a research paper discussing the need to investigate additively manufacturing PVs because, while the processes are well defined and the production methods are well understood, “a less favorable outcome of this highly refined and highly controlled process is a long manufacturing throughput time and the resulting high cost” (Tam, Wlodarczyk, & Hudak, 2019).
 While the NGIS research will play an important part in this thesis, I want to underscore that NGIS’ investment into their project was not motivated by a wanting to expand the knowledge of AM in non-complex parts, but as I’ve mentioned before, a desire to reduce production time and cost.
 This objective they set for themselves has resulted in a cylindrical pressure vessel with hemispherical ends.
 Unfortunately, while their PV was produced using AM, the fabrication approach they used was the production of two identical pieces welded at the center, replicating the traditional means by which PVs are constructed (see Figure 8).